RealDeHess/CommunityBeastmen/README.md

 - Place Beastmen mod high up in your Load order

 **Do Not:**
-- DO NOT use any other animation mods.
+- DO NOT Use any other animation mods.
 They will conflict with the beastmen animations.
 - DO NOT Use slaanesh vassalisation mods.
 This will break the missions.
 Usage together with lite version is ok.
 - DO NOT Use complete overhaul mods (SFO etc) together with this mod.
 - DO NOT Use "Recruit Defeated Legendary Lords" (why would you?)